cknguyen123/CSE_143_Group_18_Project/README.md

 To run our code, first download the dataset from the website above, then run 143_proj_data_extraction.py to generate a cleaned dataset.
 You can then run Final_Project_data_vis_and_analysis.ipynb in jupyter notebook to obtain the data plots.

-If you download a zip of our repo, you should be able to just run Final_Project_data_vis_and_analysis.ipynb as all necessary files are contained
+If you download a zip of our repo, you should be able to open a jupyter notebook and run 'Final_Project_data_vis_and_analysis.ipynb' as all necessary files are contained.

+Final_Project_data_vis_and_analysis.ipynb is our main file that produces the visual data.
+143_proj_data_extraction.py will generate a cleaned csv file that will use as our dataset.
+The file is included in this repo as 'Tetuan_City_power_consumption_cleaned.csv'

-## Presentation File:
+## Presentation Slides File:
-ECE 143 Final Presentation Group.pdf
+ECE_143_Final_Presentation_Group.pdf

 ## Data Extraction
 Code File: `143_proj_data_extraction.py`